clemcer/loggifly/docs/guide/remote-hosts.md

 You can also use a **Docker Socket Proxy** with LoggiFly.<br>
 A Socket Proxy adds a security layer by **controlling access to the Docker daemon**, essentially letting LoggiFly only read certain info like container logs without giving it full control over the docker socket.<br>
-With the linuxserver image I have had some connection and timeout problems so the recommended proxy is **[Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy)**.<br>
+With the linuxserver image there have been some connection and timeout problems so the recommended proxy is **[Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy)**.<br>
-When using the Tecnativa Proxy the log stream connection drops every ~10 minutes for whatever reason, LoggiFly simply resets the connection.<br>
+When using the Tecnativa Proxy the log stream connection drops every ~10 minutes, LoggiFly simply resets the connection.<br>

 ::: info
-Container restart/stop actions are not supported when using a Docker Socket Proxy unless `POST=1` is enabled which defeats the purpose of the proxy.
+Container restart/stop actions are not supported when using a Docker Socket Proxy unless `POST=1` is enabled which kind of defeats the purpose of the proxy.
 :::

 Here is a sample **docker compose** file: